Located on the west coast of Florida, Tampa is famous for its gorgeous beaches, sunny weather and wide range of attractions.

 One of the best places to visit in Tampa to learn about its history is the Ybor City neighborhood, originally established as a cigar manufacturing area.

 In honor of the cigar, residents hold the annual Cigar Festival every December, or visitors can learn about the history of cigars at the Ybor City Museum.
 Many of the cigar shops here roll their smokes from scratch.

 Ybor City restaurants also offer a plethora of genuine Cuban and Spanish cuisine, such as Carmines and the El Puerto Restaurant and Grill.

 The neighborhood has become famous for its lively club scene with the city's best DJs for the past decade.

 The Crowbar is one the best heavy rock clubs in Tampa, and the New World Brewery delights reggae and jazz fans.
 Other excellent clubs are Club Prana, with five levels of dance music, and the Ritz Ybor.

 Situated on 67 acres of land in North Tampa, Big Cat Rescue is a valuable, fascinating and educational place that is a delight to visit.

 This animal sanctuary is committed to rescuing big cats as well as focusing on their rehabilitation when injured.

-All sorts of big cats have been housed and cared for at this sanctuary and thousands of people visit in order to see these exotic animals as well as to support the great work of the sanctuary.
+All sorts of big cats, including tigers, lions, and cougars, have been housed and cared for at this sanctuary.
+It is visited by thousands of people every year in order to see these exotic animals as well as to support the great work of the sanctuary.